ideamark/breadbot/README.md

 # Breadbot

 ## Overview
-Breadbot is a simple and powerful chatbot
+Breadbot is an 100% open source, simple and powerful chatbot.
 * Easy to deploy
 * Fast response
 * More than 1000,000 corpus